lifedox/granular-configuration-language/doc-spec/concepts.md

 }
 ```

-In the {py:func}`.merge` case, merging work as expected.
-However, the three `!Ref /ref` ended up reference three different Roots.
+In the {py:func}`.merge` case, merging works as expected.
+However, the three `!Ref /ref` ended up referencing three different Roots.

-In the {py:class}`.LazyLoadConfiguration` case, the three `!Ref /ref` reference the same Root, as it generally desired.
+In the {py:class}`.LazyLoadConfiguration` case, the three `!Ref /ref` reference the same Root, as is generally desired.

 For completeness’ sake, merging with [`!Merge`](yaml.md#merge) has the same result as the {py:class}`.LazyLoadConfiguration` case.